bdurand/ultra_settings/README.md

 #### Customizing YAML Files

-- Explicit YAML Key: You can specify the key in the YAML file to use for a field by setting the `yaml_key` option on the field.
+- **Explicit YAML Key:** You can specify the key in the YAML file to use for a field by setting the `yaml_key` option on the field.
 This allows you to use a different key than the default.

-- Custom YAML File Path: You can specify an explicit YAML file by setting `configuration_file` on your configuration class to the desired file path.
+- **Custom YAML File Path:** You can specify an explicit YAML file by setting `configuration_file` on your configuration class to the desired file path.

-- Disable YAML Source: To disable YAML files as a default source for your fields, set `yaml_config_disabled` to true on your configuration class.
+- **Disable YAML Source:** To disable YAML files as a default source for your fields, set `yaml_config_disabled` to true on your configuration class.
+You can disable YAML files on individual fields by setting `yaml_key` on the field to `false`.

 #### ERB Support

-YAML files support ERB markup (e.g., <%= %>) that will be evaluated before the YAML is parsed.
+YAML files support ERB markup (i.e., <%= %>) that will be evaluated before the YAML is parsed.
 This feature allows for dynamically generated values within the YAML file.

 #### Environment-Specific Configurations

 YAML files can define environment-specific configurations.
-The file must contain a hash where the keys represent the names of your application environments (e.g., development, test, production).
+The file must contain a hash where the keys represent the names of your application environments (e.g., `development`, `test`, `production`).
 You can specify the environment to use by setting `UltraSettings.yaml_config_env` (default is "development").

 A special key, `shared`, can be defined in the YAML file.
 The settings under this key will be merged with the environment-specific settings.
 Values from the specific environment will always overwrite those from `shared`.